sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 #### 3.3.2.7 Authentication Manager special VLANs

-Authentication Manager keeps trying the next configured authentication method in case authentication method fails or times out.
-However if the last authentication fails, Authentication Manager authorizes the client to special VLANs like Unauthenticated VLAN, Guest VLAN, or Critical VLAN.
+The Authentication Manager keeps trying the next configured authentication method in case the authentication method fails or times out.
+However if the last authentication fails, Authentication Manager authorizes the client to special VLANs like Unauthenticated VLAN, or Guest VLAN.
 If a client is authenticated in any of these VLANs and the VLAN is reconfigured or deleted from the system, all these clients are unauthorized.

 *Unauthenticated VLAN*
 This is a special VLAN which is used to authorize clients which fail authentication due to invalid credentials.
 This is used for 802.1X aware clients only.

 *Guest VLAN*
 This is a special VLAN used to authorize 802.1X unaware clients.
 Refer [4] for details.

-*Critical VLAN*
-Critical VLAN allows supplicants to authenticate on a Critical VLAN when all RADIUS servers are dead.
-The criteria to mark a server dead is documented in [8].
-The dead-server (all RADIUS servers marked dead) actions are configured per port.

-*Critical Voice VLAN*
-Critical Voice VLAN support allows a phone to continue port access on the Voice VLAN when all the RADIUS servers go dead.
-If the feature is not enabled, the phone will be disconnected.

-#### 3.3.2.8 Critical VLAN processing

-When all the configured RADIUS servers are marked Dead, the existing clients are kept intact.
-This is true for dead action Reinitialize/Authorize/None.
-Critical VLAN processing begins when either a new client tries to authenticate or re-authentication kicks in for an authorized client.

-*Critical VLAN dead action “Reinitialize”*
-Pre-condition: All the configured RADIUS servers are marked Dead

-When a new client attempts to authenticate or an existing client undergoes re-authentication, the new client or the client under re-authentication is authorized into Critical Data VLAN.
-All the other authorized clients are terminated, with the exception of clients in Unauthenticated VLAN, Guest VLAN, Voice VLAN, Critical Data VLAN, Critical Voice VLAN, clients authorized in Monitor mode and Open mode.
-Terminated clients are expected to re-initiate the authentication process and they would be authorized into Critical Data VLAN once they do so.

-*Critical VLAN dead action “Authorize”*
-Pre-condition: All the configured RADIUS servers are marked Dead

-When a new client attempts to authenticate or an existing client undergoes re-authentication, the new client or the client under re-authentication is authorized into Critical Data VLAN.
-All the other authorized clients are kept undisturbed.

-*Critical VLAN dead action “None”*
-Pre-condition: All the configured RADIUS servers are marked Dead.

-When a new client attempts to authenticate or an existing client undergoes re-authentication, the new client or the client under re-authentication is not authorized and is terminated.
-All the other authorized clients are kept undisturbed.

-*Critical VLAN alive-server action “Reinitialize”*
-When the alive-server action (one server alive after all were dead) is configured to “reinitialize”, Authentication Manager triggers the re-authentication of supplicants authorized on the Critical VLAN.

-The number of supplicants that are re-authenticated per second is configurable.
-This configuration is for the entire system across all the supplicants on all ports.
-This is used to control the system and network load when the number of supplicants to be re-authenticated is large.
-These re-authentications are triggered due to alive server actions.

 #### 3.3.2.9 Monitor Mode
 If Monitor mode is enabled, Authentication Manager places the client in Monitor mode as applicable.